The Perfect 10 Day Japan Itinerary for First Time Visitors

 The Arashiyama Bamboo Forest has more than 1,000 years of history, and is home to over 10,000 bamboos.
 It’s the perfect place to slow down and relax, and really take in everything you’ve seen in your first week in Japan.
 Most recommend visiting in the early hours, when you can admire the sun rays piercing through.

-The Kinkaku-ji is a 24-minute car ride, or 44-minute bus commute from Arashiyama, and is a wonder of a temple to admire.
-Also known as the Golden Pavilion, this temple is true to its name as it’s top 2 floors are covered in pure gold leaf.
+The Kinkaku-ji is a 24-minute car ride, or a 44-minute bus commute from Arashiyama, and is a wonder of a temple to admire.
+Also known as the Golden Pavilion, this temple is true to its name as its top two floors are covered in pure gold leaf.

 Day 9-10: Osaka